geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 with the expectations of the developers
 - Come up with strategies for serialization and deserialization early in the project with libraries like [serilizr](https://github.com/mobxjs/serializr).

-But all of this has a cost in terms of code and has a somewhat hidden learning curve that make it difficult to grasp for junior developers.
+But all of this has a cost in terms of code and mobx has a somewhat hidden learning curve that make it difficult to grasp for junior developers.

 We also tried [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree/) and I love the ideas behind the library.